Lucas-L-S-Haine/scripts/desktop/README.md

 ./window.sh -m # restore window
 ./window.sh -f # toggle fullscreen
 ```
-In order to use these scripts, you'll probably wanto to set
+In order to use these scripts, you'll probably want to set
 them to specific keybindings.
 Also, you should use the full
 path to the files, or move/copy/symlink them to any folder in
 your `PATH`.